 To make things more confusing, there’s also some evidence that melatonin may actually reduce the risk of depression in certain groups and improve depression symptoms in others.

 A 2017 review of eight clinical trials found that melatonin improved symptoms of depression more than a placebo did, but not significantly so.
-A similarly found that melatonin helped reduce depression symptoms for some people.
+A

 In addition, a small 2006 study suggests that melatonin may be more beneficial for seasonal affective disorder (SAD), which involves depression that follows a seasonal pattern.
 For example, many people with SAD experience depression during the colder months, when days are shorter.